Let’s look back on some of the most notable personalities and principles that have shaped the field of astronomy into what it is today.

-The Emergence of Modern Astronomy.
+The Emergence of Modern Astronomy

 The center of astronomical study would shift to Baghdad, Iraq after the fall of the Roman Empire during the 4th century.

-Arabic astronomers translated the works of Greek astronomers and expanded it through their own works.
+Arabic astronomers translated the works of Greek astronomers and expanded them through their own works.
 Centuries would pass before astronomy was reintroduced to Europe through interaction and trade with the Arabic community.
 It is during this period where scientific thought started to break away from religion and philosophy.

 Here are some of the most notable astronomers and scientists that contributed to the development of modern astronomy:

 Nicolaus Copernicus (1473 – 1543) was a Polish astronomer that advocated for a heliocentric model of the universe, later called the Copernican system, after discovering Aristarchus’ works.
 Even though his model was more correct than Ptolemy’s, Copernicus could not account for planetary motion.
-His idea that the Earth was not the center of the universe was considered as heretical at the time and thus, met with a lot of criticism.
+His idea that the Earth was not the center of the universe was considered heretical at the time and thus, met with a lot of criticism.

 Johannes Kepler (1571 – 1630) was a German astronomer who served as an assistant to Tycho Brahe (1546 – 1601), a Danish astronomer.
 With an observatory at their disposal, Brahe and Kepler observed and measured the locations of different celestial bodies.
 Tycho did this in order to refute the Copernican system.
 Despite serving under Brahe, Kepler remained steadfast in his belief in the Copernican model.
 After Tycho’s death, Kepler used the data they gathered in order to formulate the basic laws of planetary motion:

-The Three Basic Laws of Planetary Motion.
+The Three Basic Laws of Planetary Motion